awsdocs/amazon-vpc-peering-guide/doc_source/peering-scenarios.md

 # VPC Peering Scenarios<a name="peering-scenarios"></a>

-There are a number of reasons you may need to set up VPC peering connection between your VPCs, or between a VPC that you own and a VPC in a different AWS account\.
+There are a number of reasons you might need to set up a VPC peering connection between your VPCs, or between a VPC that you own and a VPC in a different AWS account\.
 The following scenarios can help you determine which configuration is best suited to your networking requirements\.

 **Topics**
 + [Peering Two or More VPCs to Provide Full Access to Resources](#peering-scenarios-full)